godfat/not-used-mogilefs-client/README.txt

 == WARNING!

 This client is only supported in HTTP mode.
-NFS mode was previously supported but since MogileFS 2.x has dropped support for NFS, do not expect it to remain working forever.
+NFS mode was previously supported in 1.3.x, but since MogileFS 2.x has dropped support for NFS, this client has removed support for it.